rajneesh069/DSA/README.md

 ### Recursive Algorithms

-Space complexity = Height of the tree, and remember that the interlinked function calls will be in the stack at the same time NOT the unlinked ones!
+Space complexity = Height of the recursion tree, and remember that the interlinked function calls will be in the stack at the same time and NOT the unlinked ones!

 For fibonacci, the space complexity is O(n).